Shezz7/offsec/deserialization/python-deserialization.md

 unpickled_data = pickle.loads(evil_input)
 ```

-On deserialization, the reduce method is called and as a result, code is executed
+On deserialization, the reduce method is called and as a result, code is executed:

 ```console
 $ python3 test.py